Susanne85/e-commerce/README.md

-#E Commerce Application
+# E Commerce Application
-This application allows a user to add a new employee, update the role for the employee.
+This application allows a user to add and update products, categories and tags for their business.

 **Link**